Museum Koenig

 What should I wear?

-Dress comfortably and consider the weather, as you may be spending time both indoors and outdoors during your visit.
+Dress comfortably and consider the season, as you may spend time walking both inside and outside the museum.